infofintech/aughts/README.md

 - NSYNC, later introduced with one of its members, Justin Timberlake, which also included here.
 - Pussycat Dolls, later introduced with one of its members, Nicole Scherzinger, which also included here.
-- Nappy Headz, later introduced with one of its members, T-PAIN.
+- Nappy Headz, later introduced with one of its members, T-Pain.
 - Destiny's Child, later introduced with one of its members, Beyoncé.
 - Black Eyed Peas, later introduced with one of its members, Will.i.am, which also included here.
 - NEW* artists: Rihanna, Shakira, Nelly Furtado, Timbaland, Selena Gomez, Usher, Maroon 5.